braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration.md

 ---
 # Initial SDK Setup

-Installing the Braze SDK will provide you with basic analytics functionality as well as a working in-app slideup message with which you can engage your users.
-Note that the Android SDK file size is 763 KB.
+Installing the Braze SDK will provide you with basic analytics functionality as well as working in-app messages with which you can engage your users.

 ## Android SDK Integration